abhisheksp/Biblioteca/README.md

 ##Description
-Library Management Application that supports the following features:
+Library Management Application that supports a user system with book checkIn/checkOut, movie checkOut and checkOut tracking information for librarian.
-* Welcome Message
-* Book Listing
-* Book Checkout and Checkin

 ##Dependencies
 * JDK(1.6 or higher)